Wednesday 30 October 2019

 It was not going to come back and having already seen it yesterday I was not too concerned so I went back to the crake but it too was playing hard to see, probably because at least two Water Rails were calling nearby.

 The cuckoo was really giving everyone the run around and periodically birders would be hurtling one way or the other past me as I stood on the tiny bridge, all of them chasing after the cuckoo, hoping to get a sight of it.
 I saw it once or twice briefly, as it flew from one tree to another, but never really well.
 However I was one of the lucky ones to have seen it well yesterday and occasionally, not so well, today.
-Many birders had still failed to see it, hence the panic.
-Some I believe never got to see it at all.
+Many birders had still failed to see it at all, hence the panic.
+Some I believe never got to see it.

 A Yellow browed Warbler called loudly from behind me and I glimpsed its tiny form flitting through the surrounding trees but having recently seen so many on Shetland I did not feel inclined to give chase.